Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Introduction

-The algebra~$\mathfrak g^{\rm ess}$ is nonsolvable and is of complicated and specific structure, which makes the classification of subalgebras of~$\mathfrak g^{\rm ess}$ nontrivial.
+The algebra~$\mathfrak g^{\rm ess}$ is nonsolvable, and its structure is complicated and specific, which makes the classification of subalgebras of~$\mathfrak g^{\rm ess}$ nontrivial.
 More specifically, this algebra is isomorphic to a semidirect sum ${\rm sl}(2,\mathbb R)\lsemioplus{\rm h}(2,\mathbb R)$ of the real order-two special linear Lie algebra ${\rm sl}(2,\mathbb R)$ and the real rank-two Heisenberg algebra ${\rm h}(2,\mathbb R)$, where the action of the former algebra on the latter is given by the direct sum of the one- and four-dimensional irreducible representations of ${\rm sl}(2,\mathbb R)$.
-Such structure has not been studied before in the literature on symmetry analysis of differential equations from the point of view of classifying subalgebras.
-This was an obstacle for the complete classification of Lie reductions of the equation~\eqref{eq:RemarkableFP}, which we successfully overcome in the present paper.
+Such structure has not been studied before in the literature on symmetry analysis of differential equations with regard to classifying subalgebras.
+This has been an obstacle to the complete classification of Lie reductions of the equation~\eqref{eq:RemarkableFP}, which we successfully overcome in the present paper.

-Moreover, using the direct method, we construct the complete point symmetry group~$G$ of this equation and derive a nice representation for transformations from~$G$.
-This essentially simplifies the subsequent classification of the one- and two-dimensional subalgebras of the algebra up to the $G$-equivalence, which is required for optimally accomplishing Lie reductions of the equation~\eqref{eq:RemarkableFP}.
-We carefully analyze the structure of the group~$G$ and surprisingly find out that it contains only one independent, up to combining with elements from the identity component of~$G$, discrete element.
+\looseness=1 Further, using the direct method, we construct the complete point symmetry pseudogroup~$G$ of this equation and derive a nice representation for transformations from~$G$.
+This essentially simplifies the subsequent classification of the one- and two-dimensional subalgebras of the maximal Lie invariance algebra~$\mathfrak g$ of the equation~\eqref{eq:RemarkableFP} up to the $G$-equivalence, which is required for optimally accomplishing Lie reductions of~\eqref{eq:RemarkableFP}.
+We carefully analyze the structure of the pseudogroup~$G$ and modify the group operation in~$G$ by extending the domains of transformation compositions by continuity.
+The main advantage of the suggested interpretation of~$G$ is that then the pseudogroup~$G$ contains a subgroup~$G^{\rm ess}$, which is a (finite-dimensional) Lie group with~$\mathfrak g^{\rm ess}$ as its Lie algebra.
+We call the subgroup~$G^{\rm ess}$ the essential point symmetry group of the equation~\eqref{eq:RemarkableFP}.
+Moreover, we surprisingly find out that the pseudogroup~$G$ contains only one independent, up to combining with elements from the identity component of~$G$, discrete element.
 As such an element, one can choose the involution that only alternates the sign of~$u$.
-One more unexpected implication of the construction of the group~$G$ is the assertion on that Kolmogorov's fundamental solution of the equation~\eqref{eq:RemarkableFP} is $G^{\rm ess}$-equivalent to its trivial constant solution $u=1$.
-This gives a unique example with such property in the literature.
+One more implication of the construction of the pseudogroup~$G$ is that Kolmogorov's fundamental solution of the equation~\eqref{eq:RemarkableFP} is formally $G^{\rm ess}$-equivalent to the function $u(t,x,y)=1-H(t)$.